GJQu/GJQu.github.io/_posts/2024-04-14-data-cleaning.md

 ## Lessons Learned
 1. The initial approach will almost always end up in the wrong direction.
 2. If I'm not iterating frequently, it implies that I'm not optimizing towards my overall objective. e.g. conduct causal analysis for key economic questions of interest
-3. Don't be afraid to seek others advice, as is everything else in life, there's always someone I can learn from.
+3. Don't be afraid to seek others' advice, as is everything else in life, there's always someone I can learn from.
 4. Don't be afraid of pivots, adaptability is learned through failed experiments.
-Luckily in data science and economic research, the marginal cost of pivoting is low.
+Luckily in data science and economic research, the marginal cost of pivoting is fairly low at an early stage.

 ## Stay Tuned for the Next Blog Post